marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 **In this course you will translate problems into code applying modern approaches for data analysis, statistical inference and modeling to various levels of neural systems and their component behavior.** We will use Python as a coding environment, and you will be exposed to resources and options for scientific computing.

  *Although geared for neuroscience, the approaches covered in this course are highly salient for a wide array of applications.*

+## Course Details

+    Times: TR
+    Location:

+    Instructor: Marcel Goldschen-Ohm
+    Office: NHB 4.352
+    **Please DO NOT email me directly.** Either message me through the course Canvas site or visit during office hours.
+    Office hours: - If no one is in my office, check the conference room NHB 4.402 right around the corner!

+    TA:
+    Office hours:

+## I'm confused, but my schedule makes attending office hours difficult.
+What do I do?

+**!!!
+POST YOUR QUESTIONS ON CANVAS** where either myself or your fellow students can help.
+I may not reply immediately as advice from fellow students can often be the most illuminating.

 ## Course Prerequisites